makrai/notes/castro-1906-multimod-sarcasm-cited.md

 ## Text Features

-* BERT (Devlin 2018) provides a sentence representation ut ∈ Rdt for every utterance u
+* BERT (Devlin 2018) provides a sentence repr `ut` for every utterance
   * we average the last four transformer layers of the first token ([CLS]) in
-  * BERTBase model – to get a unique utterance representation of size dt =
+  * BERTBase model – to get a unique utterance representation of size dt
-* We also considered averaging Common Crawl pre-trained 300 dimensional GloVe
+* We also considered averaging pre-trained 300 dimensional GloVe (Common Crawl)
-  * it resulted in lower performance as compared to BERT-based features.
+  * it resulted in lower performance as compared to BERT-based features

 ## Speech Features